 21 free things to do in The City

-Looking for something to do that doesn’t cost a motza?
-The City has lots of free things you can do – indoors and outdoors.
-Next time you’re in Brisbane City, add some of these fantastic free activities to your schedule and enjoy a big day out for nix.
+Whether you're bored, broke or just want to kill some time between events, Brisbane CBD has a great line up of free activities, indoors and out.
+So next time you’re in The City, add some of these fantastic free activities to your schedule and enjoy a big day out for doughnuts.

 Book your free ticket online to access Brisbane’s stories and history on display in fascinating exhibitions.
 If you have kids in tow, check out the free craft workshops as well.

-Take a tote to Reddacliff Place on Wednesdays from 8am to 4pm to browse 85 stalls of farm-fresh produce, bakery treats and gourmet eats.
+Take a tote to Reddacliff Place on Wednesdays from 8am-4pm to browse 85 stalls of farm-fresh produce, bakery treats and gourmet eats.
 Browsing will cost you nothing, just make sure you aren’t tempted by one of the various treats on offer.

 Run, cycle, walk or skate from City Botanic Gardens to Howard Smith Wharves via Brisbane Riverwalk.
 We love the breezy views from this elevated path over the river.

-Brisbane’s fave pedestrian mall is a treasure trove of more than 700 retailers in the one compact centre, making it easy to check out what’s new and people watch all day.
+Brisbane’s fave pedestrian mall is a treasure trove of more than 700 retailers in the one compact centre, making it easy to check out what’s new.

 The City Botanic Gardens turns up the volume with Gigs & Picnics – a feast of food trucks and free tunes.
-Get along to the festivities on the fourth Saturday of every month from 12-4pm.
-Tip: Order a picnic basket in advance!
+Get along to the festivities on the fourth Saturday of every month (from March-November) from noon-4pm.
+BYO picnic basket to keep costs down.

 If you’d prefer to DIY, download the City Centre Heritage Trail.
-The self-guided walk takes in 26 points of interest from Brisbane’s convict sites all the way through until the Brisbane of the 1970s, starting at Queen Street via Jacob’s Ladder to Wickham Terrace and finishing in Edward Street.
+The self-guided walk takes 26 points of interest from Brisbane’s convict sites all the way through until the Brisbane of the 1970s, starting at Queen Street via Jacob’s Ladder to Wickham Terrace and finishing in Edward Street.

 Did you know there are three free City Loop buses?
 Look out for the red buses for a free ride from QUT to Eagle Street every 10 minutes from Monday to Friday.
 Jump on the 40 (clockwise) or 50 (anti-clockwise) routes from the red bus stops.